Exact Pareto Optimal Search for Multi-Task Learning and Multi-Criteria Decision-Making: EPO Search for MCDM and MTL

-We integrate this sampling rule with EPO Search algorithm and develop the PESA-EPO Search algorithm for approximating the Pareto front.
-Given a set of $m$ Pareto optimal objective vectors $\mathrm{R} = \{\mathbf{f}^*_k\}_{k=1}^m$, first we sample the next preference ray as
+We integrate this sampling rule with EPO Search algorithm and develop the PESA-EPO Search Algorithm \ref{alg:pesa-epo} for approximating the PF.
+Instead of a set of $\mathbf{r}^{-1}$ rays, we maintain a set of PO solutions $\mathrm{R}=\{\mathbf{x}^*_k\}_{k=1}^m$, and sample the next ray as